 This command resets the service assistant IP address to the default value.
-If the command is run on the upper canister, the default value is 192.168.70.121.
-If the command is run on the lower canister, the default value is 192.168.70.122.
-If the node is active in a clustered system, the superuser password for the clustered system is reset; otherwise, the superuser password is reset on the node.
+If the command is run on the upper canister, the default value is 192.168.70.121 subnet mask: 255.255.255.0.
+If the command is run on the lower canister, the default value is 192.168.70.122 subnet mask: 255.255.255.0.
+If the node canister is active in a system, the superuser password for the system is reset; otherwise, the superuser password is reset on the node canister.

-If the node becomes active in a clustered system, the superuser password is reset to that of the clustered system.
+If the node canister becomes active in a system, the superuser password is reset to that of the system.
 You can configure the system to disable resetting the superuser password.
 If you disable that function, this action fails.